Principles for Sustainable Insurance

 Principle 4

-We offer clear and transparent ESG reporting through multiple channels, including our Annual Report and Accounts; our website, and our work with the CDP.
+We offer clear and transparent ESG reporting through multiple channels, including our Annual Report and Accounts, our website, and reporting against the ClimateWise Principles.

 For more information please see: